National Oceanography Centre Southampton: Research vessels

 NOCS is the base for the purpose-built research vessels RRS Discovery and RRS James Cook (and formerly RRS Charles Darwin).
 For fieldwork and research by university staff and students OES operates a smaller vessel, the 19.75 m catamaran RV Callista.

 Autonomous and Robotic Systems

 NOCS is home to the Marine Autonomous and Robotic Systems group; part of National Marine Facilities Sea Systems, which has the mission to "develop, coordinate and provide capabilities, platforms and expertise to meet the needs of UK marine science."
 The group operates three fleets of submersibles and autonomous vehicles, comprising Autosub submarines, underwater gliders and remotely operated vehicles.

 Research aquariums

 NOCS has multi-use aquarium facilities with a variety of tanks displaying a range of biotopes and habitats, including seagrass beds, rocky shores and rock pool environments.

-Additionally, NOCS is operating two IPOCAMPs and a number of smaller pressurized tanks for the study of deep-sea organisms.
+Additionally, it operates two IPOCAMPs and a number of smaller pressurized tanks for the study of deep-sea organisms.

-The NOCS Coral Reef Laboratory at NOCS is equipped with a multi-compartment aquarium system that houses a range of corals and other cnidarians.
+The Coral Reef Laboratory is equipped with a multi-compartment aquarium system that houses a range of coral and other cnidarians.